 In this video Adam explains a little bit about Registered Valuations.
 What they are and why the bank requests you to have one as a part of their loan approval sometimes.

-Get in touch on email@example.com if you would like to discuss further
+Get in touch with our team if you would like to discuss further

 Saving money on short term debt

 A lot of people with Home Loan's have short term debt in the form of Vehicle Loan's, Personal Loans, Hire Purchases or Credit Cards.
 With some smart thinking you can get these debts paid off faster by adding them to your home loan.